-Grade Interdisciplinarity in the activities Project presentation Grades A & B Evaluates how, as a team, they have applied each team member's academic competence in the work, from the problem formulation to the end result.
-Clearly shows how the individuals have each expanded their perspective on their own academic learning through interdisciplinary cooperation.
-Clearly describes the choice of problem formulation and goals and provides the basis for these.
+Grade Project presentation and interdisciplinarity Grade A & B Clearly describes the choice of problem formulation and goals and provides the basis for these.
 Clearly shows how they are grounded in the village theme.
-Describes the methods and theories used and justifies the choices well.
+Describes the methods and theories used and justifies the choice well.
 Provides a clearly structured presentation of the results and discusses this.
 Reflects on the value of the result to society and discusses how it can provide benefits for others.
 Explains and discusses how the work can be continued.
-Grade C Describes how, as a team, they have applied each team member's academic competence in the work, from the problem formulation to the end result.
-Shows to some extent how the individuals have each expanded their perspective on their own academic learning through interdisciplinary cooperation.
-Describes the choice of problem formulation and goals, and provides the reasons for these to some extent.
+Evaluates how, as a team, they have applied each team member's academic competence in the work, from the problem formulation to the end result.
+Grade C Describes the choice of problem formulation and goals and provides the reasons for these to some extent.
 Shows how they are related to the village theme.
 Describes the methods and theories used and to some extent provides reasons for the choices.
 Presents the results and discusses them to some extent.
-Discusses the value to society of the results and shows how they can provide benefits for others.
-Suggests how the work could be continued.
-Grades D & E Describes the team members' academic competence but does not show how they have applied this together as a team.
-Shows to a very limited extent how the individuals have each expanded their perspective on their own academic learning through interdiscipli- nary cooperation.
-Explains the problem formulation and the goal.
-Shows to some extent how these are linked with the village theme.
+Discusses the value of the results to society and shows how it can provide benefits for others.
+Suggests how the work can be continued.
+Describes how, as a team, they have applied each team member's academic competence in the work, from the problem formulation to the end result.
+Grade D & E Explains the problem formulation and goals.
+Shows to some extent how they are linked to the village theme.
 Describes the methods and theories used.
 Provides a presentation of the results and discusses them to a very limited extent.
-Describes the value to society of the results and indicates to a very limited extent how they could provide benefits for others.
-Suggests to some extent how the work could be continued.
-Grade F Does not manage to show that the project report is the result of a joint project.
-Does not describe the team members' academic competence.
-Provides no clear description of the problem formulation or goals.
+Describes the value of the results to society and indicates to a very limited extent how it can provide benefits for others.
+Suggests to some extent how the work can be continued.
+Describes the team member's academic competence but does not show how they have applied this together as a team.
+Grade F Provides no clear description of the problem formulation or goals.
 Does not describe the use of methods or theory.
 Presents the results in a disorganized way.
+Does not manage to show that the project report is the result of a joint project.
+Does not describe the team members' academic competence.

-Table that presents the assessment criteria for the project report.
-The project report is assessed on the basis of the interdisciplinarity of the work and the project presentation, and these are assessed according to the grade scale A-F, where A = An excellent performance, clearly outstanding, B = A very good performance, C = A good performance, D = A satisfactory performance, E = Meets the minimum requirements, and F = Fail.
-The structure of the report, language and references may raise or lower the grade in relation to the this grading scale.
+Table that shows the assessment criteria for the project report.
+The report is assessed on the grading scale A-F, where A = An excellent performance, clearly outstanding, B = A very good performance, C = A good performance, D = A satisfactory performance, E = Meets the minimum requirements, and F = Fail.
 If the village supervisor wants to introduce specific requirements for the project report, these must be subject to the assessment criteria above.
-They must also be expressed in writing, so that the second examiner and others know the basis for assessment in case of reassessment of the grade
+They must also be expressed in writing, so that the second examiner and others know the basis for assessment in case of reassessment of the grade.
+The structure of the report, language and references may raise or lower the grade in relation to the grading scale above.